quiltingcode/pp4-craft-cafe/README.md

 * I watched this tutorial on edit and delete views from [codemy.com](https://www.youtube.com/watch?v=8NPOwmtupiI&list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi&index=7)
 * I watched this tutorial on Cloudinary front end uploads from [www.section.io](https://www.section.io/engineering-education/uploading-images-to-cloudinary-from-django-application/)
 * I read this article on how to create a filter on my posts page on [Stack Overflow](https://stackoverflow.com/questions/44369538/creating-django-filter-in-a-bootstrap-dropdown-based-on-the-django-admin-created)
+* I read this article on how to set up Cloudinary uploads on the front-end [Section.io](https://www.section.io/engineering-education/uploading-images-to-cloudinary-from-django-application/)
 * I read the following articles when trying to create my calendar datepicker for my booking form:
     * [GeeksforGeeks](https://www.geeksforgeeks.org/jquery-ui-datepicker-beforeshowday-option/)
     * [Stack Overflow](https://stackoverflow.com/questions/5416767/get-selected-value-text-from-select-on-change)